k21971/EvilHack/doc/evilhack-changelog.md

 - Formatting clean-up in muse.c
 - Fix: non-illithid players selling spellbooks/scrolls to illithid shopkeepers for 10x the fair market price
+- Fix: incorrect monster display on gravestone when killed via suffocation while engulfed and hallucinating